 “I am privileged to represent the high ethical standards of BB&T and to honor the full intent of The Citadel’s mission to educate principled leaders in all walks of life,” Freer said in a press release.

 Banks Trumpet Ethics, Earn PR Points

-In light of the current Goldman Sachs scandal, banks everywhere have been under scrutiny from the media and public and business schools have been pushed to enhance their ethics class offerings.
+In light of the current Goldman Sachs Bank USA scandal, banks everywhere have been under scrutiny from the media and public and business schools have been pushed to enhance their ethics class offerings.
 With its new undergraduate and graduate programs, The Citadel Business School will focus on the moral and ethical foundations of free enterprise and capitalism.

 Kelly King, BB&T chairman and CEO, commented on how important the bank’s partnership with Citadel was “as we all strive to institute the highest ethical values in corporate governance worldwide.”